SDK reference

 These SDKs enable you to integrate Antithesis your development cycle, and also provide a means of configuring and controlling your Antithesis tests.
 All of our SDKs are designed to be able to run safely in production with minimal impact on your software’s performance.

 To do this, the SDKs detect at startup time whether the program is running in the Antithesis Environment.
-If not, then their functions turn into no-ops, or into shims to appropriate standard library functions.
+If not, then their functions turn into no-ops, or log statements, or shims to appropriate standard library functions.
+SDK functions that turn into no-ops when run in production will still evaluate their arguments, so that antithesis_foo(function_with_vital_side_effects()) doesn’t become a bug.

 Our SDKs offer three main categories of functionality: